frankmcsherry/frankmcsherry.github.io/_posts/2015-05-04-unsafe-at-any-speed.md

 Notice the `unsafe` label on the function.
 This is because it uses the `from_raw_parts` method, which is itself unsafe (it doesn't check to make sure that the underlying data look correct).
 In this case it is safe, because we only want to look at the binary data (not mutate it) and every byte is a valid `u8`.

-I could remove the `unsafe` label and put unsafe interally like so, declaring the method safe:
+I could choose to remove the `unsafe` label and put unsafe interally like so, declaring the method safe:

 {% highlight rust %}
 fn typed_to_bytes<T>(slice: &[T]) -> &[u8] {